-Finally, cost can be determined by considering the wiring, transducers, data loggers, and internet connection.
+305 Finally, cost can be determined by considering the wiring, transducers, data loggers, and 306 internet connection.
 Research grade instrumentation wire and its associated modular connectors cost approximately \$5.00per meter.
-A typical house could require some 90 meters of instrumentation cable costing some \$300 to \$500 for a wired W2 system, but less than \$100 for the wireless nodes.
-The transducer costs are similar ~ \$200 for each of the displacement transducers or a cost of \$2000 for each type of system.
-The main equipment cost difference is the cost of the systems: A 3 node wireless system with base station might cost ~ \$3,500, whereas the W2 system might cost as much as \$10,000.
+A typical house could require some 90 meters of 307 308 instrumentation cable costing some \$300 to \$500 for a wired W2 system, but less than \$100 for 309 the wireless nodes.
+The transducer costs are similar \sim \$200 for each of the displacement 310 transducers or a cost of \$2000 for each type of system.
+The main equipment cost difference is the cost of the systems: A 3 node wireless system with base station might cost \sim \$3,500, whereas the 311 312 W2 system might cost as much as \$ 10,000.

-3) Resolution of SHM measurement
+314 3) Resolution of SHM measurement

 Resolution of the base mote-based system needed to be improved with the signal conditioner module as introduced in the instrumentation section.
 This enhancement was needed to increase the resolution of the measurement of crack responses.
-Since a wireless node has only a 10-bit analog-to-digital converter, it can only divide the measurement range into 210 or 1024 subdivisions.
-Because the excitation voltage is the same as the maximum voltage measureable by the analog-to-digital converter, the mote will always divide the entire 3.8 centimeter range of the potentiometer by 1024, yielding an effective resolution of approximately 0.0025 centimeters potentiometer as it is fed back into the mote's analog-to-digital converter.
+Since a wireless node has only a 10-bit analog-to-digital converter, it can only divide the measurement range into 2^{10} or 1024 subdivisions.
+Because the excitation voltage is the same as the maximum voltage measureable by the analog-todigital converter, the mote will always divide the entire 3.8 centimeter range of the potentiometer by 1024, yielding an effective resolution of approximately 0.0025 centimeters

+The signal conditioner module improves resolution in two ways: it increases the excitation voltage supplied to the potentiometer and it amplifies the output signal from the string potentiometer as it is fed back into the mote's analog-to-digital converter.
 Because the range of the analog-to-digital converter is not increased, this effectively decreases the range of the sensor by a factor of 10, but also increases the resolution by a factor of 10.
 Resolution can be further increased, at the expense of total sensor range, by performing hardware modifications to the signal conditioner module.
 These modifications were not made for this experiment.